brightspot/react-examples/cors-configuration/README.md

 ## Try it yourself

 - Add your own custom headers to the front-end application.
 Edit the `cors-configuration/app/src/App.tsx` file and under the code below, add your own custom headers.
-It will trigger a CORS error, fix it either using JS classes or Brightspot:
+It will trigger a CORS error; fix it either using JS classes or Brightspot:

 ```js
 myHeaders.append('Foo', 'Bar')